percivalgambit/according-to-japlan/content/post/sgdq-day-5.md

 Today we woke up kinda late at 11am, and went down to the speedrunning room to see a run of [Shadow of the Colossus](https://en.wikipedia.org/wiki/Shadow_of_the_Colossus).
-Today we wanted to get International Drivers Permits so we could do a tour of Tokyo on go-karts, so after the run we went next door to the Minneapolis AAA to get the permits.
+We wanted to get International Drivers Permits today so we could do a tour of Tokyo on go-karts once we got to Japan, so after the run we went next door to the Minneapolis AAA to get the permits.
 After getting the permits, we went back to the speedrunning room to see a run of [Portal](https://en.wikipedia.org/wiki/Portal_(video_game)).
 We had some free time before the next speedrun that we wanted to see, so we went back to the room to hang out, then got dinner at the hotel.